protosam/libnss-external/README.md

 Installation:
 -------------

-The building phase should put the library in /usr/lib.
+The building phase should put the library in wherever you set `--libdir` to.
 To use nss_external, edit your /etc/nsswitch.conf file as follows:

 ```